 Prior to practicing law, Micheal taught mathematics, biology, and chemistry at City Harvest Christian Academy in Yonkers, New York.
 While attending law school, he was president of the Black Law Students Association and a member of the Pepperdine national entertainment law moot court team.
 At Morgan State University, he served as president of the Inter-Residence Council and earned the title Mr. Junior Morgan State University.

-Micheal is an active board member with the Spruill Center for the Arts in Dunwoody, Georgia.
+Micheal is board chair of Page Turners Make Great Learners in Atlanta and an active board member with the Spruill Center for the Arts in Dunwoody, Georgia.